-(b) Gross acres include the interests of other(c) Net acres exclude the interests of others.
-Gross acres include the interests of others.
+(b) Gross acres include the interests of others.

+(c) Net acres exclude the interests of others.

-Canada lands include the Arctic Islands, Beaufort Sea / Mackenzie Delta, and other Northwest Territories. (d)
+(d) Canada lands include the Arctic Islands, Beaufort Sea / Mackenzie Delta, and other Northwest Territories.

-Certain land holdings are subject to modification under agreements whereby others may earn interests in the company's holdings by (e) performing certain exploratory work (farm-out) and whereby the company may earn interests in others' holdings by performing certain exploratory work (farm-in).
+(e) Certain land holdings are subject to modification under agreements whereby others may earn interests in the company's holdings by performing certain exploratory work (farm-out) and whereby the company may earn interests in others' holdings by performing certain exploratory work (farm-in).